apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

       In our case, the app is called Learn Edge App.
 You can find it in the Edge UI.
 Under the Publish menu, select Developer Apps.
 Then select Learn Edge App.
 Take a look at it now if you wish.
 You can see the API key if you click the **Show** button for the Consumer Key.

   2. Edge iterates through the list of Products in the App (there must be at least one, and there can be many).
-  3. Edge checks that the proxy path information in the a Product matches the incoming API call.
+  3. Edge checks that the proxy path information in a Product matches the incoming API call.
   4. The first Product that matches is used to set a bunch of context variables in the proxy flow.
 You can see them if you click the VerifyAPIKey policy in the Trace tool!
 They have names like `verifyapikey.VerifyAPIKey.issued_at`.
   6. If any of these checks fail, proxy processing stops and an error is returned.
   6. If the checks succeed, Edge continues processing the proxy request.